amandineallmang/amandineallmang/README.md

 ---
 #### About me:
-- :woman_technologist: I code in Python for AI and Data Science projects.
+- :woman_technologist: I code in Python for AI and Data Science projects, with a particular interest in medical applications.

 - :mortar_board: I graduated from McGill University with a Bachelor of Science in Mathematics.